google/pytype/pytype/tools/analyze_project/README.md

   -h, --help            show this help message and exit --tree                Display import tree.
   --unresolved          Display unresolved dependencies.
-  -T TYPESHED_LOCATION, --typeshed-location TYPESHED_LOCATION
-                        Location of typeshed.
-Will use the TYPESHED_HOME environment variable if this argument is not specified.
   --quiet               Don't print errors to stdout.
   --config CONFIG       Configuration file.
   --generate-config CONFIG